IBM/mq2prom/README.md

 ```
 make build
 ```
-builds the `mq2p` binary which can be run directly.
+builds the `mq2prom` binary which can be run directly.
 By default metrics are exposed on port 9641.

 ## Testing

-Make sure that a MQTT compatible MQ is running on the same machine.
+Make sure that a MQTT compatible MQ is running at the port specified in the config file `config.yaml`.
 Run this binary.

 Submit a message of the form `'[{"name": "simple_metric", "value": 10, "labels": {"label1": "value1"}}]'` onto the MQ.